 Plus, it’s a great option for meal prep, as it can be stored in the fridge or freezer and reheated quickly for a satisfying meal any time you need it.

-And if you love this white bean soup be sure to check out our recipes for Gluten Free Minestrone, Vegan Black Bean Soup, and Chickpea and Tomato Curry Soup!
+And if you love this white bean soup be sure to check out some of our other favorite vegetarian soup recipes like this Gluten Free Minestrone, Vegan Black Bean Soup, Creamy Corn Chowder with Potatoes, and Chickpea and Tomato Curry Soup!

 You can find the full list of ingredients along with measurements in the recipe card below.
 These are my ingredient notes and recommendations for easy swaps and substitutions!